Suryanshrajs/System-Design/01 - What is System Design.md

-⚙️ Intro to System Design
-In this video, we'll explore the definition of system design and its types.

 ✍️ What is System Design?
 System design is the process of designing the different elements of a system.
 Think of a large application; system design is the procedure of defining its elements.